markmac99/pi-meteortools/auroracam/README.md

 pip install -r requirements.txt sudo cp index.html /var/www/html
 sudo ln -s $HOME/RMS_data /var/www/html
+grep dir-listing /etc/lighttpd/lighttpd.conf
+if [ $? -eq 1 ] ; then
+sudo chmod 666 /etc/lighttpd/lighttpd.conf
+echo server.dir-listing = \"enable\" >> /etc/lighttpd/lighttpd.conf
+sudo chmod 644 /etc/lighttpd/lighttpd.conf
+sudo systemctl restart lighttpd fi

 ```

 * Now edit *config.ini* and fill in following
   * IPADDRESS - the IP address of your camera
   * CAMID - a camera ID which will be used as part of the filenames.
   * LAT, LON, ALT - your latitude & longitude in degrees (+ for East) and elevation above sealevel in metres.
+  * other values can be left at their defauults.
+* uploading to AWS S3 or an FTP server
-    * UPLOADLOC - if you want to upload to AWS S3 storage, provide a bucket name eg *s3://mybucket*.
-You'll have to configure AWS connectivity yourself.
+  * S3UPLOADLOC - if you want to upload to AWS S3 storage, provide a bucket name eg *s3://mybucket*.

-Other variables can be left as set.
+  * IDKEY - a CSV file containing the AWS key and secret.
+* uploading to an FTP server
+  * FTPSERVER, FTPUSER, FTPKEY - the server, userid and ssh keyfile to use
+  * FTPUPLOADLOC - the folder on the server to upload to

 Now run *startAuroraCam.sh* and it should complete the installation and start capturing data.

 After the first few images have been captured, press Ctrl-C to abort, then reboot the Pi.
 Log in again and wait one minute, then you should find that the software has automatically started up and is saving images.

 ## webserver
-A webserver is installed as part of the above and can be used to view the latest data
+A webserver is set up during installation and can be used to view the latest data, historical images and logs.
-and historical images.

 ## Data Archival
 The process generates a lot of data and does not perform any housekeeping.
 You can use the script *archiveData.sh* to compress and delete data older than two weeks.